olivia-tran/investable-rental-property-investor-tool/README.md

 Olivia is a software engineer based in San Francisco whose passion is learning and self-development.
 She is an experienced accountant in the real estate property management space prior to pivoting her career to software engineering.

-Learn more about Olivia on <a href="https://www.linkedin.com/in/oliviatran99/">LinkedIn</a>.
+Connect and learn more about Olivia on <a href="https://www.linkedin.com/in/oliviatran99/">LinkedIn</a>.